Many retailers operate in the NSW energy markets

 Strong protections are required for customers experiencing vulnerability

-Energy is different from other products because it is an essential service.
+Energy is different from other products and services because it is an essential service.
 Therefore, strong customer protections are needed to ensure that customers are able to connect with a retailer, and to provide customers in financial difficulties with different options for paying their bills to stay connected.

 In addition to the Australian Consumer Law, which applies to all businesses, energy retailers must comply with the National Energy Retail Law and Rules.
 These provide energy-specific consumer protections and more detailed provisions regulating the rights and obligations of retailers and consumers in retailer energy markets.